Riding the Trend or Protecting Profits | SM Energy Company (SM)

 Sponsored

-SM currently public float of 119.07M and currently shorts hold a 4.58% ratio of that float.
-Today, the average trading volume of SM was 2.60M shares.
+The average price from analysts is $45.19, which is $12.62 above the current price.
+SM currently public float of 119.07M and currently shorts hold a 4.80% ratio of that float.
+Today, the average trading volume of SM was 2.64M shares.

 SM’s Market Performance

-SM stocks went down by -0.67% for the week, with a monthly jump of 5.40% and a quarterly performance of 12.99%, while its annual performance rate touched 135.27%.
-The volatility ratio for the week stands at 6.00% while the volatility levels for the past 30 days are set at 6.83% for SM Energy Company.
-The simple moving average for the period of the last 20 days is -0.85% for SM stocks with a simple moving average of 30.46% for the last 200 days.
+SM stocks went down by -7.50% for the week, with a monthly drop of -4.01% and a quarterly performance of -2.22%, while its annual performance rate touched 134.99%.
+The volatility ratio for the week stands at 6.80% while the volatility levels for the past 30 days are set at 6.67% for SM Energy Company.
+The simple moving average for the period of the last 20 days is -6.14% for SM stocks with a simple moving average of 22.89% for the last 200 days.

 Analysts’ Opinion of SM